pradnya-git-relup/relup-documentation/neurolup_battery_results/NeuroLupBatteryResults.md

 #### Overview

 In this exercise, participants are presented with a picture and asked to describe what is happening in the picture in detail within a 5-minute time limit.
 A random picture from a set of pictures is used every time.
+Picture description tasks can be used to analyze both the acoustic and linguistic features of speech, providing insight into one's cognitive health.

 The exercise process is outlined as follows:
 1. Exercise instructions are displayed.
 Participants can click "Start game" to start the exercise.